hossein-haeri/rsrn_marl/README.md

 Setup & Usage
 -------------

-1. Dependencies: Ensure you have all the necessary dependencies required by MPE and MADDPG installed. you can check them from the readme in maddpg directory.
+1. Dependencies: This code is succesfully tested in Ubuntu 20.04 LTS.
 Since some of the required packages are outdated, setting up a virtual environment is highly recommended!
+To install Ensure you have all the necessary dependencies required by MPE and MADDPG installed.
+This can be done by checking out the readme in maddpg directory.
+(EASY SETUP (recommended): Assuming Ubuntu 20.04 is installed, following the commands provided in /instructions/EC2_commands_ubuntu.txt should be enough to setup everything on your machine.)
-2. Training: To train the agents, cd into maddpg/experiments and run `python train_v2.py`.
-Use argument --exp-name to keep track of your experiment Adjust the training parameters as required but the default parameters are the ones used in the paper.
+2. Training: To train the agents, cd into maddpg/experiments and run `python train_v3.py`.
+Use argument --exp-name to keep track of your experiment.
+Adjust the training parameters as required.
+The default parameters are the ones used in the paper.
 3. Visualization: To visualize the behavior of the agents use --restore to load an already trained experiment and use --display to see the agent behaviors.